 Guide on Microsoft Bing Ads + improvement tips | The guide will be helpful for those who are just starting advertising on Microsoft.
 It includes a guide on running a Microsoft Ads campaign, as well as tips on how to improve campaign performance. |

-The release of Microsoft’s Conversion API marks a significant step forward for advertisers looking to improve the accuracy of their tracking setup.
+The upcoming release of Microsoft’s Conversion API marks a significant step forward for advertisers looking to improve the accuracy of their tracking setup.
 By setting up Stape’s Microsoft Ads UET Conversion API tag, you can easily integrate Microsoft CAPI, reducing reliance on browser-based tracking and gaining more reliable conversion data.

 Comments